-The character is familiar with all aspects of maritime transport and the operation of a maritime transport and the operation of a wide range of marine vessels, broken into the following sub-skills:
+The character is familiar with all aspects of maritime transport and the operation of a wide range of marine vessels, broken into the following sub-skills:

 Motorboat.
 Any small engine-powered craft.

 Oar boat.
 Any craft powered by human strength.